xitep/lines-rs/README.md

 ```

-There are certain limitations to data that the library can
+There are certain limitations to the data that the library can
 process.
+Namely, a newline is assumed to be defined by '\n'.
+For
-For more information, please refer to the generated
+more information, please refer to the generated documentation of the
-documentation of the library.
+library.